(Click di image we dey top to watch video of dis lesson)

 )

 Multi-Agent Coordination.
-You fit create multiple agents with different specializations and coordinate their work:
+You fit create many agents with different specialties and coordinate dia work:

 name="planner",